Kitware/tangelo/docs/index.rst

 * Canvas

-to create rich web applications - from traditional, static pages, to cutting-edge, visual, dynamic displays.
-Tangelo also lets you include Python scripts as part of your application, alongside your HTML or Javascript files.
-Tangelo runs these Python scripts on your behalf, to do anything from retrieving a few database results for display, to engaging with powerful computational engines such as Hadoop_ to compute complex results.
+to create rich web applications - from traditional, static pages, to cutting-edge, visual, dynamic displays.  **Tangelo also lets you include Python scripts as part of your application, alongside your HTML and Javascript files**, running them on your behalf to do anything from retrieving a few database results for display, to engaging with powerful computational engines such as Hadoop_ to compute complex results.

 To help in creating these applications, Tangelo exports the Tangelo API, which exists as a collection of Python functions, JavaScript functions, and a set of